seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

-`RR_MIN × risk`, so the ratio is exactly 2.00 on every own-trend setup and the condition could not be met by any row this engine constructs — a confidence word that is `СРЕДНЯЯ` by arithmetic on every trade is not a grade, and it went unnoticed because the section it prints in is empty on most days. **A setup whose case rests on an item marked `НЕ ПРОВЕРЕНО` (§6) is `СРЕДНЯЯ` at best**, because the fourth condition is a statement about what is known and an unverified item is exactly what is not.
+`RR_MIN × risk`, so the ratio is exactly 2.00 on every own-trend setup and the condition could not be met by any row this engine constructs — a confidence word that is `СРЕДНЯЯ` by arithmetic on every trade is not a grade, and it went unnoticed because the section it prints in is empty on most days. **A setup whose case rests on a date printed without this run's reading — §6's 48-hour exception — is `СРЕДНЯЯ` at best**, because the fourth condition is a statement about what is known and an unread date is exactly what is not.
 The fourth condition is the one that was doing
 nothing: a coin published `ВЫСОКАЯ` while a `ВЫСОКОЕ` event lands before the trade can work says two contradictory things about the same risk, one in the catalyst section and one on the line the Boss reads first.
 Confidence describes the setup's